ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 The first Recommendation offered within this framework is ITU-T Rec.
 G.191, the Software Tool Library (STL).
 [TODO] The first version of the Recommendation was approved in XXX and proposed a set of tools to facilitate speech processing in standardization activities.
 The Recommendation was subsequently updated over the years by enthusiast ITU-T members, in an open-source spirit.
-Proposing this Recommendation to the to open-source community was the next natural step.
+Proposing this Recommendation to the open-source community was the next natural step.

 A substantial amount of work was necessary to port the existing code to an open-source platform.
 This included: